CGNS/cgns.github.io/CGNS-ReST-site/source/general/overview.rst

 (Computational Fluid Dynamics) data.
 The system consists of two
 parts: (1) a standard format for recording the data, and (2) software that reads, writes, and modifies data in that format.
-The format is a conceptual entity established by the documentation, and is intended to be general, portable, expandable, and durable.
+The format is a conceptual entity established by the documentation and is intended to be general, portable, expandable, and durable.
 The software is a physical product supplied to enable developers to access and produce data recorded in that format.
-All CGNS software is completely free and open to anyone.
+All CGNS software is entirely free and open to anyone.

 The CGNS standard, applied through the use of the supplied software,